MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 7. In **Summary**, verify settings and finish the wizard.
 A virtual disk will be created automatically when you create the volume.

-If you use Powershell, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.
+If you use PowerShell, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.

 ## Step 7: Deploy VMs on the cluster

 In a hyper-converged topology VMs can be directly deployed on the cluster.
 Their virtual hard disks are placed on the volumes you created using S2D.
 You [create and deploy these VMs](provision-vms.md) just as you would any other VM.

-## Step 8: Cluster is not registered with Azure
+> [!Important]

-If the Azure Stack HCI cluster is not registered with Azure or not connected to Azure for more than 30 days post registration, High availability Virtual machine (HAVM) creation will be blocked on the cluster.
+> If the Azure Stack HCI cluster is not registered with Azure or not connected to Azure for more than 30 days post registration, High availability Virtual machine (HAVM) creation will be blocked on the cluster.
 Refer to step 4 & 5 for cluster registration.

 ## Next steps